eastlondoner/cursor-tools/README.md

 ### Use repo search

-"Let's refactor our User class to allow multiple email aliases per user.
+"Let\'s refactor our User class to allow multiple email aliases per user.
 Use vibe-tools repo to ask for a plan including a list of all files that need to be changed."

 "Use vibe-tools repo to analyze how authentication is implemented in the Next.js repository.
 Use --from-github=vercel/next.js."

-"Use vibe-tools repo to explain this React component with documentation from the official React docs.
-Use --with-doc=https://react.dev/reference/react/useState"
+"Use vibe-tools repo to explain this React component, using documentation from the official React docs and a related blog post.
+Use --with-doc=https://react.dev/reference/react/useState --with-doc=https://example.com/react-hooks-deep-dive"

-Note: in most cases you can say "ask Gemini" instead of "use vibe-tools repo" and it will work the same.
+**Note:** The `--with-doc` flag can be used multiple times to include content from several URLs.

 ### Use doc generation

-"Use vibe-tools to generate documentation for the Github repo https://github.com/kait-http/kaito" and write it to docs/kaito.md"

-Note: in most cases you can say "generate documentation" instead of "use vibe-tools doc" and it will work the same.
+"Generate comprehensive documentation for our authentication system.
+Use vibe-tools doc and save the output to `docs/AUTH.md`."

+"Generate documentation for the Redux library, incorporating details from the official tutorial.
+Use vibe-tools doc --from-github=reduxjs/redux --with-doc=https://redux.js.org/tutorials/fundamentals/part-1-overview --save-to=local-docs/redux.md"

+**Note:** The `--with-doc` flag can be used multiple times to include content from several URLs.

 ### Use github integration